camunda/camunda-docs/docs/self-managed/identity/user-guide/authorizations/managing-resource-authorizations.md

 ### Creating resource authorizations

-Resource authorizations can be configured for an individual user or a group, below we show you how to create authorizations for both:
+Resource authorizations can be configured for an individual user or a group.
+Below we show you how to create authorizations for both:

 <Tabs groupId="entityType" defaultValue="groups" values={[{label: 'Groups', value: 'groups', }, {label: 'Users', value: 'users', },]} >
 <TabItem value="groups">

 1. Log in to the Identity UI and navigate to the **Groups** tab.
-Select the group you would like to crete an authorization for from the table, and click on the **Authorizations** tab:
+Select the group you would like to create an authorization for from the table, and click on the **Authorizations** tab:

 ![create-authorization-for-group-tab](../img/create-authorization-for-group-tab.png)